 The sensor's mounting side attaches to a surface like the robot arm, and the sensor's tool side attaches to the customer tooling.
-ATI can supply robot mounting kits that include a mounting interface plate and fasteners; for more information, contact ATI (refer to page B-2).
+ATI can supply mounting kits that include a mounting interface plate and fasteners; for more information, contact ATI (refer to page B-2).
 If the customer chooses to supply their own interface plates, refer to the following design guidelines and the ATI Axia sensor customer drawing.

-CAUTION: Incorrect installation of interface plates can prevent the F/T sensor from functioning properly.
+CAUTION: Incorrect installation of robot mounting and tool interface plates will result in the failure of the F/T sensor to function properly.